ameyadange/8T_sram/README.md

-My project for an 8-Transistor SRAM cell.
+Project for 8-transistor SRAM cell by Ameya Dange

 Run the simulation in LTSpice.